-A tour of the storage compartments of VanDam’s Z9 reveals his system for organizing lures, tackle and equipment for a tournament.
+A tour of the storage compartments of VanDam’s Z9 reveals his system for organizing lures, tackle, and equipment for a tournament.

 On the front deck, the Nitro has a large center storage box right behind the pedestal seat in which VanDam stores Plano 3700 boxes filled with lures that he probably won’t use much throughout the day.
 Bulkier items such as soft plastics in small pouches are also stored in this box.
 The pouches contain individual bags of soft plastics divided into various lure styles such as rodents, finesse worms, etc.

-The four-time Bassmaster Classic champ fills the split compartments with Plano utility boxes and soft tackle bags loaded with lures, hooks, sinkers and other terminal tackle he might need throughout the day.
+The four-time Bassmaster Classic champ fills the split compartments with Plano utility boxes and soft tackle bags loaded with lures, hooks, sinkers, and other terminal tackle he might need throughout the day.
 He also keeps a box with spinnerbait blades and components in this storage area.
 “The great thing that makes it very easy for me is that Plano has the widest choices of tackle organization boxes,” VanDam says.
 “They have a solution that will fit any storage compartment in any size and shape for whatever kind of tackle you have.”

 The Z9 has pullout bins on both consoles that VanDam fills with a variety of smaller items.
-“In one I keep extra spools of fishing line and in the other one I keep my phone, sunglasses, wallet and stuff like that,” he says.
-There are also cubbyholes on the front deck where VanDam stores his pliers, clippers, scissors, line conditioner and scents.
+“In one, I keep extra spools of fishing line, and in the other one, I keep my phone, sunglasses, wallet, and stuff like that,” he says.
+There are also cubbyholes on the front deck where VanDam stores his pliers, clippers, scissors, line conditioner, and scents.

 The rear starboard compartment behind the driver’s seat is used for storing VanDam’s Plano satchels full of bulk soft plastics.
-“Depending on the size and shape of the soft plastic I will put them in different sizes of satchels (capable of holding 40 to 50 single bags of soft plastics),” VanDam says.
+“Depending on the size and shape of the soft plastic, I will put them in different sizes of satchels (capable of holding 40 to 50 single bags of soft plastics),” VanDam says.
 He believes storing the bags in the larger satchels prevents the baits from getting squished, which helps keep the integrity of the shapes of the soft plastics.

-When you are on the clock, knowing where that bag of watermelon/red flaked finesse worms is in the boat could give you those couple of extra casts needed to finish your limit and earn a check.
+When you are on the clock, knowing where that bag of watermelon/red flaked finesse worms is in the boat could give you those extra casts needed to finish your limit and earn a check.